Differential information theory: The class

+In this paragraph I will analyse a problem called Subset Bitwise XOR.
+The problem is interesting from a theoretical point of view since it is close to the subset sum problem.
+It could actually be described as subset sum modulo 2.
+It is defined on finite domains, $\{0,1\}^{k}$ for each $k \in \mathbb{N}$, and be solved in polynomial time using Gaussian elimination.\footnote{I thank Peter Van Emde Boas and Patrick Weigert for pointing this out to me. }

-Ladner's theorem \cite{Ladner75} states that: if $P \neq NP$ then there will be problems that are not $NP$-complete nor in $P$.
-Factorization is considered to be a candidate for being a proper member of this class, which is known as $NP$-$intermediate$, but since it is defined on a semi-countable domain, proving this is again difficult.
-In this paragraph I will analyse problems that are in $NP$ defined on countable domains, like $\{0,1\}^{\ast}$.
-By its very nature it is easy to measure information in this set.
-Shannon information theory gives a good theory to anayse the effect of recursive operations on random strings (See appendix in paragraph \ref{INFEFFRNDINP}).
+Shannon information theory gives a good theory to analyse the effect of recursive operations on random strings (See appendix in paragraph \ref{INFEFFRNDINP}).
 The application of the bitwise AND operation on two random strings will generate a string with roughly a quarter of ones, and thus destroy the randomness condition for the output.
 For the OR operation this will be roughly a quarter of zeros.
 Repeated application of bitwise AND operations on sets of bit strings will lead to highly compressible output.
 The same holds for the OR operation.
-The sensitivity of XOR remains when we consider bitwise operations on sets of bitstrings.\footnote{Historically the special character and irregular behavior of the XOR operation has been known ever since Jackson Wright discovered the munching squares on the PDP-1 in 1962. (see also, \cite{Wolfram2002} pg.
+The sensitivity of XOR remains when we consider bitwise operations on sets of bit strings.\footnote{Historically the special character and irregular behavior of the XOR operation has been known ever since Jackson Wright discovered the munching squares on the PDP-1 in 1962. (see also, \cite{Wolfram2002} pg.
 871). } We define:

 \begin{definition} Let $S$ be a set of $n$ binary strings of length $k$ then:

 is the result of applying bitwise XOR to all elements $s_i \in S$. \end{definition} Note that, since $\oplus$ is associative and commutative, the order of the operation is not relevant so we can write $\oplus S = s_1 \oplus \dots \oplus s_n \dots$.
 By equation \ref{ENTSETSBITWBITVRND3} we have under random input:\footnote{See appendix in paragraph \ref{INFEFFRNDINP}}